gimler/guzzle-docs/en/tour/building_services.rst

         }
     }

 The ``Inspector::prepareConfig`` method is responsible for adding default parameters to a configuration object and ensuring that required parameters are in the configuration.
-The code present in the example factory method will be very similar to the code your will need in your client's factory method.
+The factory method in the above example will be very similar to the code you will need in your client's factory method.
 Any object composition required to build the client should be added in the factory method (for example, attaching event observers to the client based on configuration settings).

 Miscellaneous helper methods for your web service can also be put in the client.
 For example, the Amazon S3 client has methods to create a signed URL.

 Create commands
 ---------------

-Commands can be created in one of two ways: create a concrete command class that extends ``Guzzle\Service\Command\AbstractCommand`` or :doc:`create a dynamic command based on an XML service description </guide/service/creating_dynamic_commands>`.
+Commands can be created in one of two ways: create a concrete command class that extends ``Guzzle\Service\Command\AbstractCommand`` or :doc:`create a dynamic command based on a service description </guide/service/creating_dynamic_commands>`.
 We will describe how to create concrete commands below.

 Commands help to hide complexity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~